 Events, tours, and recreational activities provide opportunities to experience and learn about the Greenway NHA.
 Community festivals and heritage events such as the Ellensburg Rodeo, Snoqualmie Railroad Days, and DragonFest in Seattle's Chinatown-International District celebrate unique aspects of local history and heritage.
-Partners involved in organizing and hosting events, activities and experiences in the Greenway NHA include the National Park Service, U.S. Forest Service, Wing Luke Museum, Ellensburg Rodeo Organization, Chinatown-International District Business Improvement Area, Friends of Issaquah Salmon Hatchery (FISH), Roslyn Downtown Association, the Yakama Nation's Cle Elum Supplementation and Research Facility, Salmon SEEson, chambers of commerce, and other direct marketing organizations.
+Partners involved in organizing and hosting events, activities and experiences in the Greenway NHA include the NPS, USFS, Wing Luke Museum, Ellensburg Rodeo Organization, Chinatown-International District Business Improvement Area, FISH, Roslyn Downtown Association, the Yakama Nation's Cle Elum Supplementation and Research Facility, Salmon SEEson, chambers of commerce, and other direct marketing organizations.